MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 possible non-speech "word", but in other corpora there will probably be others, so you'd use a different ``pause_labels`` list.)

+**Step 2: encoding utterances**

-Once pauses are encoded, the next step is to actually create the utterance annotations as follows:
+The next step is to  create the utterance annotations based on these pauses.

 .. code-block:: python